Omakaitse

-The Omakaitse ('home guard') was a militia organisation in Estonia.
+The Omakaitse ('self guard') was a militia organisation in Estonia.
 It was founded in 1917 following the Russian Revolution.
 On the eve of the occupation of Estonia by the German Empire, the Omakaitse units took over major towns in the country allowing the Salvation Committee of the Estonian Provincial Assembly to proclaim the independence of Estonia.
 After the German Occupation the Omakaitse became outlawed.

 The Estonian Defence League was dissolved in 1940 after the Soviet occupation of Estonia.

 The Omakaitse was reestablished during the German Operation Barbarossa in 1941 by the Forest brothers who took control of the country before the German troops arrived allowing Jüri Uluots to establish a co-ordinating council in Tartu to proclaim the provisional government of Estonia.
 (Note: In some areas of southern Estonia, pro independence administrations were already in place by the time German troops arrived.
 Jüri Uluots set up a co-ordinating council in Tartu, yet stopped short of declaring a provisional government.Smith 2001) The Germans disbanded the provisional government but allowed the armed units in the Omakaitse after Estonia became a part of the German-occupied Reichskommissariat Ostland.
 During World War II Omakaitse existed from 3 July 1941 – 17 September 1944 at the Eastern Front (World War II).